 View an example of an Elevation Certificate.

 Preparedness generally refers to a set of actions that are taken as precautionary measures in the face of potential disasters.
 These actions can include both physical preparations (such as emergency supplies depots, adapting buildings to survive earthquakes and so on) and training for emergency action.
 It preparedness was a triangle – the Federal Government would be on top, then State Government, then Local Government, than Citizens.
 There is a reason Citizen preparedness is the base of the pyramid and supports the rest of the structure: Citizen preparedness is the most important!

 Interested in current stream flow conditions?
 Stream gages provide real-time streamflow information for a wide variety of uses including flood prediction, water management and allocation, and recreational safety.
-Check out current streamflow data for the Lowe River and Solomon Gulch.
+Check out current streamflow data for the Lowe River, Valdez Glacier Stream, and Solomon Gulch.
 For streamflow data from around the state, visit the USGS water data website.

 Coming soon we will have an interactive online map viewer so that you can identify the mapped flood zones in your area.
 In the meantime you can enter your address in FEMA’s online mapping tool.